xen-project/xen/docs/designs/qemu-deprivilege.md

 Since this will kill all other `reaper_uid` processes as well, we must either allocate a separate `reaper_uid` per domain, or use locking to ensure that only one killing process is active at a time.

+# Restrictions / improvements still to do

+This lists potential restrictions still to do.
+It is meant to be listed in order of ease of implementation, with low-hanging fruit first.

+### Further RLIMITs

+RLIMIT_AS limits the total amount of memory; but this includes the virtual memory which QEMU uses as a mapcache.  xen-mapcache.c already fiddles with this; it would be straightforward to make it *set* the rlimit to what it thinks a sensible limit is.

+RLIMIT_NPROC limits total number of processes or threads.
+QEMU uses threads for some devices, so this would require some thought.

+Other things that would take some cleverness / changes to QEMU to utilize due to ordering constrants:
+ - RLIMIT_NOFILES (after all necessary files are opened)

 ## libxl: Treat QMP connection as untrusted